-Students who have borrowed money through Harvard must submit an annual loan deferment form to the Student Loan Office upon their return to Harvard.
+Students who have been granted a leave and who have borrowed money through Harvard must submit an annual loan deferment form to the Student Loan Office upon their return to Harvard.
 Deferment forms may be obtained through either the Student Loan Office or the Financial Aid Office and must be completed and certified by the Registrar immediately following Registration.
 Failure to file a deferment form upon return will cause payments to be due on loans and could affect future borrowing eligibility.